Why or what got your interest to start playing the Piano?

 How would you define your style of playing?

-What one piece of equipment would you advise all piano players to own?
+What one piece of equipment would you advise all Pianists/Keyboardists to own?

-What’s the most important bit of advice you could give to new piano/keyboardists?
+What’s the most important bit of advice you could give to new Pianists?

-Did you have a concept for this album and/or what inspired you to pick those songs on this album?
+Did you have a concept for this album and/or what inspired you to pick these songs on this album?

 What other types of music or artists do you derive inspiration from?